 If you were to contact your school's counseling service, your concerns are appropriate issues and questions to talk about with a therapist.
 You may learn that your shyness represents something else, or you may find comfortable, creative ways to spend time with others.
-You need to feel less isolated, and perhaps breakfast dates or study groups would make a difference.
-You may also identify ways to make time and have energy for meeting with potential friends and/or starting relationships.
+To address your need to feel less isolated, perhaps breakfast dates or study groups would make a difference.
+You may also identify ways to make time and have energy for meeting with potential friends or starting relationships.
 Some therapists and clinics specialize in shyness, but this is not essential.

 You've made a brave step by reaching out to Go Ask Alice!.
 When you reach out again, you may be surprised by what happens when you take the risk.
 If you want to see a counselor you can talk to your primary care provider for a referral.Alice!